 • Four does with archery,

 • One buck or doe with muzzleloader permit,

 • One buck or doe with modern gun permit.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun special youth hunt and the modern gun mobility impaired permit hunt is one deer, buck (no antler restrictions) or doe.
+Limit during the modern gun special youth hunt and the modern gun mobility impaired permit hunt is two deer, one buck (no antler restrictions) and one doe.

 Nov.
 1, 2013-Feb.
 2, 2014.
 Daily limit - 6, possession limit -12.
 Bird dogs allowed.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.

 May 15, 2013-Feb.
 28, 2014.
 Dogs allowed except during firearms deer hunts.
 Daily limit - 12, possession limit - 48.